eddyerburgh/notes/docs/distributed-systems/replication-and-consistency.md

 {% cite distributed-systems -l 356 %}

 Replication can improve reliability by introducing redundancy.
-If one data store fails, replicated data stores can continue to operate.
+If one data store fails, replicated data stores can continue to serve requests.

 Replication can also improve performance.
-Replicating data in different locations can improve performance by ensuring data is closer to users.
-Replicating data can also improve performance by reducing the number of processes attempting to access data from a single server, thereby improving the scalability of a system {% cite distributed-systems -l 356 %}.
+Replicating data across different geographical locations can improve performance by ensuring data is closer to users.
+Replicating data can also improve performance by increasing the number of data stores available to handle requests, thereby increasing the overall capacity of the system {% cite distributed-systems -l 356 %}.

-One of the downsides to replicating data is that it introduces the problem of keeping replicas up-to-date with each other (keeping the data consistent).
+A major downside to replicating data is that it introduces the problem of keeping replicas up-to-date with each other (keeping the data consistent).

 ### State vs operations

 There are two main approaches to replication: state transfer and state machine replication.

-**State transfer** refers to sending the replicated state from one node to the other when required (e.g., the contents of RAM, or the changes to data on-disk since the last update).
+**State transfer** refers to sending the replicated state from one node to the other when required.

-**State machine replication** treats each replica as a state machine that will maintain consistency as long as it receives the same inputs as a primary.
+**State machine replication** treats each replica as a state machine that will maintain consistency as long as it receives the same inputs and applies them in the same order as the primary.
 Operations are sent from the primary to the replicas and then applied by each replica.

 ## CAP theorem